openbcl/fds-dockerfiles/README.md

 ```bash
 docker run --rm ghcr.io/openbcl/fds:6.9.0 fds
 ```

+> [!NOTE]
+> At the moment this image is based on [Ubuntu](https://hub.docker.com/_/ubuntu).
+Smokeview is not included.
+You may want to [download Smokeview](https://pages.nist.gov/fds-smv/downloads.html) and install it on your hosts operating system by yourself.

 ## Supported tags
 By pulling this image without a tag you will get the `latest` version of FDS.
 If you prefer another version of FDS you are free to add the version as a tag like (`5.5.3`, `6.5.3`, ...).